Resisting Tyranny

 Ms. Sydney Yuen, M.A., provided the text and translation of the Zhu Bajie nursery rhyme.

-Kevin Solez composed this essay in honour of the seventy-seventh birthday of his father, Dr. Kim Solez, M.D., Professor of Medicine at the University of Alberta and co-founder of the Banff Classification of Kidney Transplant Pathology.
+Kevin Solez composed this essay in honour of the seventy-seventh birthday of his father, Dr. Kim Solez, M.D., Professor of Pathology at the University of Alberta and co-founder of the Banff Classification of Kidney Transplant Pathology.

 Such Unexpected Pain